I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_rename_information.md

 `RootDirectory`

 If the file is not being moved to a different directory, or if the <b>FileName</b> member contains the full pathname, this member is <b>NULL</b>.
 Otherwise, it is a handle for the root directory under which the file will reside after it is renamed.

+`FileNameLength`

+Length, in bytes, of the new name for the file.

+`FileName`

+The first character of a wide-character string containing the new name for the file.
+This is followed in memory by the remainder of the string.
+If the <b>RootDirectory</b> member is <b>NULL</b>, and the file is being moved to a different directory, this member specifies the full pathname to be assigned to the file.
+Otherwise, it specifies only the file name or a relative pathname.

 ## Remarks
 The <b>FILE_RENAME_INFORMATION</b> structure is used to rename a file.
 This operation can be performed in either of the following ways: